 - The per-diem rate shall be the same for Anchorage, Fairbanks, Juneau and their surrounding communities within a 50 mile radius.
-This rate is set by the President and will be posted on the campus travel office website.
+This rate is set by the President and will be posted on the university travel website.
 Alaska locations specifically identified in the federal per diem tables, other than Anchorage, Fairbanks and Juneau and their surrounding communities, use the allowable federal per diem rate for that location.

-Long-term M&IE rate R05.02.060(9)(b)
+- Long-term M&IE

 - When expected to be in travel status in a single location for more than 30 days, the long term per diem rate applies.
 The long term per diem rate is calculated at 70 percent of the short term per diem rate and applies on the 31st day forward.
 When staying more than 30 days a traveler can find less expensive accommodations than regular hotel rates, cook their own meals, and have limited incidental costs.